Jay Milder: Biography

 In the summer of 1958, Milder studied with Hans Hofmann in Provincetown, Massachusetts.
 He exhibited his work at the Sun Gallery, with his contemporaries, including Mary Frank, Red Grooms, Bob Thompson, Lester Johnson, Emilio Cruz and Alex Katz, among others.
 During this period his painting began to incorporate iconography of birds, animals, humans and animal/human hybrids.
 That same year, Milder, Bob Thompson and Red Grooms, founded the City Gallery in the Chelsea section of New York City.
-The gallery moved downtown and became the Delancey Street Museum and an early site for ‘Happenings’, which Milder participated in.
+The gallery moved downtown and became the Delancey Street Museum and an early site for 'Happenings', which Milder participated in.
 He showed his first major series called "Subway Runners" in 1964 at the Martha Jackson Gallery in New York City.

 During the 1970s, Milder co-founded a collective group called Rhino Horn with Peter Passuntino, Peter Dean, Benny Andrews, Nicholas Sperakis, Michael Fauerbach, Ken Bowman, Leonel Gongora, and Bill Barrell.
 Rhino Horn continued a style promoting politically and socially driven American Figurative Expressionism, when many people in the art world and society were focused on Pop Art and Minimalism.

 Milder's art has been the subject of two retrospectives in Brazil in 2007 at the National Museum Brasilia and, in 2006, at the Museum of Modern Art, in Rio de Janeiro.
 In Summer of 2009 he was in Brazil where at this time he painted a commissioned mural alongside Brazilian street artist, Eduardo Kobra in São Paulo.

 Artwork

-Jay Milder’s paintings have undergone various stylistic changes since the 1950s.
+Milder's paintings have undergone various stylistic changes since the 1950s.
 The most common and important consistency has been his organic form of Expressionism.
-Biblical references have always played an important role in Milder’s work.
+Biblical references have always played an important role in Milder's work.
 From Milder's perspective, the Kabbalah underlies all aspects of reality including not only the way a painting is conceived and executed, but also its impact on the visual environment around us.
-In a 1976 article in Arts magazine titled, “Jay Milder: Painter of Discovery, Resolution and Rediscovery,” historian George Nelson Preston contextualized Milder’s artistic process as “trance-like,” and labeled him “an important painter’s painter and … an historian’s painter.”
+In a 1976 article in Arts magazine titled, “Jay Milder: Painter of Discovery, Resolution and Rediscovery,” historian George Nelson Preston contextualized Milder's artistic process as “trance-like,” and labeled him “an important painter's painter and … an historian's painter.”